ThomasTruyts/Cover-Type-prediction/README.md

 ## Repository Contents

-- `forest_cover_type_prediction.ipynb`: A Jupyter Notebook containing the Python code and step-by-step explanation for building the ML model.
+- `final_notebook.ipynb`: A Jupyter Notebook containing the Python code and step-by-step explanation for building the ML model.
 - `dataset.csv`: The can be downloade in the Kaggle competition.
 - `README.md`: This file, providing an overview of the project.